 About the Artist

-Morgan's work has been featured across Greater Pittsburgh - notably at the Carnegie Museum of Art, August Wilson Center, Pittsburgh Ballet Theatre, University of Pittsburgh, and Carnegie Mellon University.
+Morgan’s work has been heavily featured and exhibited across Greater Pittsburgh - notably the Pittsburgh Steelers, Pittsburgh Pirates Charities, the International Free Expression Project, Carnegie Museum of Art, August Wilson Center, Pittsburgh Ballet Theatre, University of Pittsburgh, and Carnegie Mellon University.
 In addition, various social justice exhibits across the United States - namely The Whole 9 Gallery in Culver City, California.
-Her work also internationally exhibited in St. Paul de Vence, France.
+Her work also internationally exhibited in St. Paul de Vence, France, and Paris, France.

 From the University of Pittsburgh, Morgan earned a Masters in Social Work with a focus in Community Organizing and Social Action, and a Bachelor's in Psychology with a minor in Studio Art.
 In 2019, Morgan was inducted into the Pittsburgh Business Times' 30 under 30 Awards.